 Mr. Kent was a second generation entrepreneur who acquired his fortune through various businesses, including the popular Main Street department store, a motel, a shoe store, a propane company, a bowling alley, and a movie theatre.
 His impact on the region was tremendous; many Bathurst residents can recall fond memories spent catching up with neighbors and friends at the department store.

-Mr. Kent, along with his wife Gwendolyn, believed strongly in the power of education.
+Mr. Kent believed strongly in the power of education.
 He recognized that attending post secondary institutions could change both individual lives and communities as a whole.
 His love of the area, and desire to help others, ignited a vision that creating a scholarship program would allow students to return to the Bathurst region and contribute to its cultural, economic, and social prosperity.

 Mr. Kent passed away in 1987, the same year that he received an honourary doctorate from the University of New Brunswick.
 Until her death in 2005, Mrs. Kent remained active on the foundation’s board and selection committee, helping to ensure that her husband’s vision would continue to benefit the region’s students for years to come.